eoumenwa/Dare.ioProjects/PROJECT 4: MEAN Stack Deployment to Ubuntu in AWS.md

-Now, when you have already learned how to deploy LAMP, LEMP and MERN Web stacks - it is time to get yourself familiar with MEAN stack and deploy it to Ubuntu server.
+## MEAN Stack Deployment to Ubuntu in AWS

-## MEAN Stack is a combination of following components:
+MEAN Stack is a combination of following components:

 MongoDB (Document database) - Stores and allows to retrieve data.